nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. Should have well documented code.
+5. Should have documentation for all classes.
-6. Should be easily extensible to add new features.
 7. Should reject incorrect user input and offer help to user.

 ## Appendix D : Glossary